 This is how secured property taxes are handled under Proposition 13 for the taxes incurred during transitions between sellers and buyers.
 Property taxes under Prop.
 13 are based on 1% of the purchase price of your home.
 The bills may be higher than 1% due to special assessments in your taxing district for sanitation, water districts, vector control, bond issuances and Mello-Roos charges.

 When will I receive my refund check if I received a negative supplemental assessment?

-The refunds will be mailed the end of March.
-Regardless of when you physically receive this refund, you will still need to pay the full amount of the 2011-12 annual property tax bill by the last payment date of April 10.
-If you do not pay this tax bill timely, late penalties of 10% plus a $23 cost will attach.
+The refunds for negative supplemental assessments are generally mailed within 90 days of the assessment being enrolled by the Office of the Assessor.
+Regardless of when you physically receive the negative supplemental refund, you are required to pay the full amount of the annual Secured property tax bill, which may be based on the previous assessed value.
+Failure to pay the property taxes timely will result in delinquent penalties and costs.
 You can pay up to midnight on the County’s secure website at ocgov.com/octaxbill with no convenience fee by using your bank account.
 Make sure you get a confirmation number prior to midnight to ensure your payment was processed timely.